-Quantum simulations of 2D-LGTs face the difficulty of finding an adequate representation for the gauge field operators $\hat{E}$.
-While the fermionic field can be straightforwardly transformed to qubits~\cite{jordan1928pauli}, whose states either represent the presence or absence of a particle (see \methods~\ref{sec:Methods_EncodedHamiltonian} and \figrefp{fig:encoding_si}{c}), the gauge field requires a truncation of its spectrum and a description containing at least three quantum states, representing positive, zero, and negative flux values.
 In principle, such a representation could be constructed from qubits.
 However, in practice, using qubits drastically increases the quantum register size and immediately results in complex many-body interactions~\cite{paulson_simulating_2021}, see \si~\ref{Sec:Supp:Advantage} for details.
 For example, encoding $d$-level gauge fields requires at least $\lceil\mathrm{log}_2(d)\rceil$ qubits and even the application of local gauge field operators involves $\mathcal{O}(d^2)$ two-qubit gates~\cite{Sawaya2020}.
-Gauss' law requires that the creation or annihilation of particles occurs with the corresponding change in flux, which necessitates the application of gauge-field rising or lowering operators that are controlled by the state of the matter configuration, see \methods~Eq.~\eqref{eq:link_operator}.
-Implementing such controlled gauge-field operations requires an even higher qubit gate count than the local gauge field operators.
+Gauss' law requires that the creation or annihilation of particles occurs with the corresponding change in flux, which necessitates the application of gauge-field rising or lowering operators that are controlled by the state of the matter configuration.
+Implementing such controlled gauge-field operations requires an even higher qubit gate count than the local gauge-field operators.
 We circumvent this issue by representing each gauge field directly with a qudit system, containing exactly as many levels as required for the chosen truncation.
 As a consequence, local operations on the gauge fields remain local in the quantum computer, and the coupling between a matter site and a gauge field is realized as a two-body qubit-qudit interaction.
-We achieve an efficient implementation of these interactions through the use of explicit entanglement between the ion's internal state and the common motional mode in the spirit of the seminal Cirac-Zoller gate~\cite{Cirac1995}.
+We achieve an efficient implementation of these interactions through the use of explicit entanglement between the ion's internal state and the common motional mode in the spirit of the Cirac-Zoller gate~\cite{Cirac1995}.
 Conditional on the state of one ion (regardless of qudit dimension) a phonon is injected into the motional mode.
 If the phonon is present, a local operation is performed on the second ion, otherwise not.
 In the end, the phonon is deterministically removed from the motional mode and the internal states of the two ions are left entangled, see \methods~\ref{sec:experimetal_details} for details.
-We realize both -- qubits for matter fields and qudits for gauge fields -- within the $4S_{1/2}$ ground state and the $3D_{5/2}$ excited state manifolds of trapped $^{40}\mathrm{Ca}^+$ ions~\cite{Ringbauer2022A-universal}, and thereby demonstrate quantum computations with tailored mixed-dimensional quantum systems.
+We realize the qubits for the matter fields and qudits for the gauge fields within the $4S_{1/2}$ ground state and the $3D_{5/2}$ excited state manifolds of trapped $^{40}\mathrm{Ca}^+$ ions~\cite{Ringbauer2022A-universal}, and thereby demonstrate quantum computations with tailored mixed-dimensional quantum systems.
 As shown in \figrefp{fig:1}{d} and \methods~\ref{sec:vqe}, we perform a variational ground-state search, using a suitable ansatz in the form of a quantum circuit with gates that are parameterized by a set $\vec{\theta}$ (see Sec.~\ref{sec:open} below).
 A classical optimizer then varies the gate parameters to minimize the energy $\langle \hat{H} \rangle$ of the prepared states, which serves here as a cost function and is measured by the quantum computer.
 This optimization loop is repeated until the energy is minimized and one obtains a parameter set $\vec{\theta}^*$, such that the ansatz approximates the ground state of $\hat{H}$.